rwst/xdrawchem2/README.markdown

 to clean up inconsistencies, and possibly implement new functionality with an eye on ease of usability.

-Please see the [Wiki pages on github]: https://github.com/rwst/xdrawchem2/wiki on what the plan is in detail, and what the progress is.
+Please see the [Wiki pages on github] (https://github.com/rwst/xdrawchem2/wiki) on what the plan is in detail, and what the progress is.
 The progress can be followed, of course, by cloning the repo.
 If you have issues after that,